Howdy folks and welcome again to my World of Sport Wrestling Review for Episode 6. Without further ado, let’s jump straight into the action!

 A distraction from CJ allows Samuels to hit a powerful scoop slam for a two count.
 Quick tags keep Justin grounded which is obviously their game plan as Sysum is known for his aerial prowess.

 Banks are now in and hits some vicious running elbows onto the prone Sysum.
 I’ve gotta say that CJ’s facials here are outstanding.
 He reminds me of a rabid dog here with the look on his face.
-Action rolls outside with Sysum still being beaten down.
+The action rolls outside with Sysum still being beaten down.

 He’s rolled back in for another two counts.
 Annoyed, CJ tags in Sha, who then proceeds to use his power game, but eventually Justin begins to “hulk” up and gets his opportunity.
 He ducks two running clotheslines and hits a flying lariat of his own onto CJ.
 He takes care of Sha and with both his opponents in opposite corners, he uses running elbow strikes onto them to wear them down.